ece4078dev/ECE4078_Lab_2025/Week09-10/C2_marking.md

 - Added clarification for how different runs are scored
 - Link to the definition of qualified runs, in [Week11/README.md](../Week11/README.md#4-qualified-navigation-run-and-penalty-scheme-changes) are now included, note that this is slightly different from M3
 - Included reference to Viva being included in final demo
+- Include estimated time to complete C2

 ---
 ## Marking schemes
 C2 does not carry any weight in your grades.
+You will be given ~10mins to go though the process of marking for C2.
 It is designed to ensure that you know everything necessary to attempt the final demo and give you time and demonstrate areas to improve.
 Please go to the [marking scheme](../Week11/README.md#3-marking-scheme-breakdown) in the final demo folder for more details.

 ---
 ### Final Demo Task